© Credit: Werner Schnetzer, Climbing tower in Unterach

 Try climbing?

-From 5th of May up to and including 27th of August 2021, every Friday from 5:00 p.m. there is the opportunity to try out trial climbing under instruction at the climbing tower in Unterach.
+In Unterach am Attersee every Friday from 5:00 p.m. there is the opportunity to try out trial climbing under instruction at the climbing tower in Unterach.
 Participation is free of charge.
+Please contact in advance.

 More information